NCBI-Hackathons/GeneHummus/README.md

 # GeneHummus
-A Automated Pipeline to Determine Genomic Differences Due to Plant Domestication (using the Cicer genus as an example)
+An Automated Pipeline to Determine Genomic Differences During Plant Domestication (using the *Cicer* genus as an example)